Website relaunch without ranking loss: The complete guide

 - Update or add schema markup

-- Close content gaps (add missing sections)
+- Fill in content gaps (add missing sections)

-- Changing title tags: If a title tag ranks well, do not change it without reason
+- Change title tags:If a title tag ranks well, don't change it without a good reason.

-- Cutting content: Less content = fewer ranking signals
+- Shorten content:Less content = fewer ranking signals

-- Forgetting internal links: Old URLs in content links lead to redirect chains
+- Internal links were forgotten:Old URLs in content links lead to redirect chains.

-- Forgetting structured data: Schema markup must be adapted to new URLs
+- Structured Data forgotten:Schema markup must be adapted to new URLs.

-What changes: Colors, typography, layout, images, animations
+What's changing:Colors, typography, layout, images, animations

-What stays the same: URLs, page structure, CMS, content
+What remains the same:URLs, page structure, CMS, content

-SEO risk: Low, if page structure and URLs remain identical
+SEO risk:Low if the page structure and URLs remain identical

 Typical problems:

-- Content gets restructured (H1 hierarchy changed)
+- Content is being restructured (H1 hierarchy changed)

 - Mobile display differs

-Technical Relaunch
+Technical relaunch

-What changes: CMS, programming language, server, database
+What's changing:CMS, programming language, server, database

-What should stay the same: URLs (as far as possible), content, page structure
+What should remain the same:URLs (where possible), content, page structure

-SEO risk: Medium to High
+SEO risk:Medium to High

 Typical problems: